Kumki 2: Release

 Kumki 2 was scheduled to release in theatres on 14 November 2025, but a few days before, the Madras High Court put a stay on the release over unpaid dues to a third party.
 On 15 November, the court cleared the film's release.

 Reception

-Abhinav Subramanian of The Times of India gave 2.5/5 stars and wrote "The core issue isn't the premise but the execution.
+Abhinav Subramanian of The Times of India gave 2 1/2 out of 5 stars and wrote "The core issue isn't the premise but the execution.
 Prabhu Solomon stitches scenes together without organic flow, leaving characters underdeveloped. [...]
 Thankfully, we're also free of pointless romantic tangents.
 Beyond those positives, the film never quite gels."
-Prashanth Vallavan of Cinema Express gave 1.5/5 stars and wrote "Kumki 2 is a collection of unintentionally hilarious sequences and several bizarre and random creative choices, but the worst part is the first twenty minutes, [...] so you stay and give it a shot, hoping it gets better, but it only gets worse by the minute."
+Prashanth Vallavan of Cinema Express gave 1 1/2 stars out of 5 and wrote "Kumki 2 is a collection of unintentionally hilarious sequences and several bizarre and random creative choices, but the worst part is the first twenty minutes, [...] so you stay and give it a shot, hoping it gets better, but it only gets worse by the minute."